 Career to date:

 On completion of his education at the University of Edinburgh, William Ogilvy Dalgleish entered the Liverpool office of Messrs David Martin and Co., owned by his maternal grandfather.
-He returned to Dundee in 1854 and commenced work with Baxter Brothers, becoming a partner in 1856 and Chairman of the company in 1892
+On his return to Dundee he commenced work with Baxter Brothers, becoming a partner in 1856 and Chairman of the company in 1892

 Sir William Ogilvy Dalgleish was born in Ferryport On Craig in 1832, the son of Captain James Ogilvy Dalgleish and Isobella Marshall Martin.